11 Vital progesterone dominance symptoms, tips, and treatments:

-I think you will agree with me, if you are one of the many women who suffers from progesterone dominance symptoms or think you are having symptoms related to menopause, then getting (relief is vital) the correct information is vital.
+I think you might agree with me if you are one of the many women who suffer from progesterone dominance symptoms then getting relief is vital.

 The problem is that education on female hormones is limited at best.
 To compound the matter, doctors are NOT taught ANYTHING about these hormones in medical school nor how to treat them.

 Furthermore, pharmaceutical companies with aggressive marketing campaigns – pushing synthetic hormones, have done an excellent job confusing the situation about what is actually safe.